 Railroad construction began in Nome the summer of 1900.
 By 1906 the track stretched 80 miles to the Kuzitrin River.
 Like many other residents, the world famous musher Leonhard Seppala ran his dog team along t he tracks using a small railroad car, called a “pupmobile.”

-Heading north, the turn-off toward the river leads to the seasonal camps and year-round homes that comprise the community of Banner Creek.
-Just a short ways in is a gravel pit pond that may contain local nesting waterfowl, mew gull, Bonaparte’s gull, and semipalmated plover.
+A gravel pit pond may contain local nesting waterfowl, mew gull, Bonaparte’s gull, and semipalmated plover.
 The edges with the tallest willows are a good place to find blackpoll warbler.
 A large beaver lodge on the banks has helped to fertilize this once sterile gravel pit, which now supports juvenile coho salmon, Dolly Varden, and Arctic grayling.

 The Nome River is a good place to see salmon.
 Pink and chum salmon spawn in August, coho are usually present in August and September.
 Sockeye salmon, Arctic grayling, and Dolly Varden may be present.
 Look for Arctic terns fishing, harlequin duck and red-breasted merganser riding swift water, spotted sandpiper or wandering tattler at waterline, and northern shrike in the willowed river edges.